 Do Your Research

-Before committing to any kind of system, whether that's a professional system or a DIY system, it's important to do research.
+Before committing to any system, whether a professional system or a DIY system, it's important to do research.
 People can do research by reading reviews from previous users or buyers and research system capability.
-It's helpful for people to make a list of priorities to ensure the system they commit to has all the capabilities that they require.
+It's helpful for people to make a list of priorities to ensure the system they commit to has all the capabilities they require.

 Weigh the Pros and Cons

 Each potential DIY or professional security system has its own advantages and disadvantages.
-DIY smart home security systems are low cost.
+DIY smart home security systems are low-cost.
 For someone who enjoys independence, DIY home security systems give people complete control over their home security.
-Disadvantages of these systems are primarily that they require the homeowner to be available to do their own home monitoring, and not everyone is comfortable setting up DIY systems.
+The disadvantages of these systems are primarily that they require the homeowner to be available to do their own home monitoring, and not everyone is comfortable setting up DIY systems.

 Take Care of Your Property

 A good home security system can help homeowners take care of their property, and some professional home security systems can even increase a property's value.
 Homeowners can start by doing research to decide on a home security system to keep their property safe.